UTMediaCAT/MediaCat-docs/coding_standards.md

 Every new feature should be developed on a separate branch.
 Once complete, a pull request will be reviewed by one or two other developers.
 If all the requirements are satisfied, it can be merged with master.
 If the branch contains a significantly large feature, a code review meeting will take place to go through the code.

+Branches will be named by the feature that is being implemented.
+They will start off with the ticket number and there will be no spaces but instead the words will be separated by hyphens, '-'. (i.e. #5-new-feature)

+Commit messages should be clear about what exactly was added.
+A description after the commit subject can be added if extra descriptions on technical details are needed.

 When the code is ready for a release, a branch is created and tagged with the release # and head continues for new feature development

 ## Coding Standards